oogoom/Voron-Skirt-Mods/West3D/Trident/ReadMe.md

 Modified West3D logo LED skirts for Voron Trident.

-Currently, 250 and 350 size.

-Will post 300 size at a later time.
 Follow the directions on the [v2 page](https://github.com/oogoom/Voron-Skirt-Mods/blob/main/West3D/V2/).
 NOTE: Housing should be printed in a DARK filament.
 Black or gray is preferred.
 Anything else may effect color reproduction and make the back of your skirts glow.

-Right side skirt will be uploaded soon with a fun design.
+Right side skirt will be uploaded soon with a fun design.  maybe.

 below is a photo of the 250 trident left side skirt with LED illumination!